General Assessment FAQ

 What will my taxes be based on this new assessment?

-The 2025 tax rates are unknown until early 2025.
-This is when City Council, the school divisions, and the Province of Manitoba set their various budgets and resulting tax rates are calculated.
-2025 tax bills mailed out in May 2025 will indicate tax amounts based on these rates.
+The 2027 tax rates are unknown until early 2027 when City Council, the school divisions, and the Province of Manitoba set their various budgets.
+The 2027 tax bills mailed out in May 2027 will indicate tax amounts owed based on these rates.

 It is important to remember that an increase in the market value of a specific property does not necessarily result in a proportionate increase in the level of property taxes.